-1. Customer: The cardholder, or the person who made the purchase.
+- Customer: The cardholder or the person who made the purchase.

-5. Payment Gateway: It’s a processing network that easily communicates through the internet to send and receive payment information between issuing banks, credit card associations, and merchants.
-Payment gateway approves purchases, detects fraud, and ensures that you receive all your funds from the transaction.
+- Payment Gateway: It’s a processing network that easily communicates through the internet to send and receive payment information between issuing banks, credit card associations, and merchants.
+The payment gateway approves purchases, detects fraud, and ensures you receive all your funds from the transaction.
 It can be found at most retail POS (points of sale) stations.

 The processors offer many benefits:

 - Ensures the security of financial data transmission according to PCI DSS.

 - Accepting credit cards through all payment methods.

 - Offers multi-currency, real-time currency conversions, and bulk payments.

 → How does Credit Card Processing Work?